rojbar/YourBot/README.md

 # YourBot
-Discord bot that has a manga reader
+Discord bot that has:
+- Manga R
+- Music
+- Chess
+# Deployment
+Is required a config.json file that has the { token:, prefix:, guildId:, clientId}